 - 12.9-inch iPad Pro (cellular, 256GB): £1,029

 As has become an annoying tradition with iOS devices lately, the storage options for the iPad Pro have a big hole in the middle.
-There's no 64GB option: it's either go budget, with 32GB (probably a little on the low side for a work, creative or semi-hardcore gaming device) or go big: either 128GB, which we can confirm can be filled up but only if you spend a year reviewing games and make a real effort not to delete anything, or the new and frankly alarming 256GB, which is for serious film editors and creative design users only.
+There's no 64GB option: it's either go budget, with 32GB (probably a little on the low side for a work, creative, or gaming device); or go big with either 128GB, which we can confirm can be filled up but only if you spend a year reviewing games and make a real effort not to delete anything; or the new and frankly alarming 256GB, which is for serious film editors and creative design users only.

 We look at the question of storage in slightly more detail in a later section of this article: How much storage does my iPad need?